-Becca Stiles-Nogosek is Director of Resource Development at Boys and Girls Club of Rochester, MN.
+Becca Stiles-Nogosek is a small business owner & community development contractor.
 She previously served as the Development Events & Volunteer Manager for the Minnesota Children’s Museum Rochester.
 Previous to her work at the children’s museum, Becca was the event coordinator at the Rochester Area Chamber of Commerce, a facilitator with the Diversity Council and worked at The Rochester Civic Theatre.
 Becca was also a Special Education Paraprofessional with the Rochester Public Schools for several years.
 As a former employee of ABC, Becca is honored to serve a great organization and its individuals in a different way.

 Becca has a great passion for the Rochester community and serving and advocating for all its community members.